 In these situations, an Augusta premises liability attorney at Nicholson Revell, LLP can help.
 Your lawyer will gather the evidence necessary to defend you against accusations of shared fault and protect your award from reduction.

 If you are injured on someone else’s property, it is important to remain calm and seek help as soon as possible.
 The moments immediately after your accident will be some of the most crucial to your future claim.
 Take the following actions after your accident to collect evidence, protect yourself, and initiate the first steps toward filing your claim.

 After you receive treatment for your injuries, contact a premises liability attorney as soon as possible.
-A premises liability attorney from Nicholson Revell, LLP can handle all conversations with the insurance company on your behalf and advocate for your best interests throughout your case.
+A slip and fall/premises liability attorney from Nicholson Revell, LLP can handle all conversations with the insurance company on your behalf and advocate for your best interests throughout your case.
 Your lawyer can also evaluate your accident and help you identify your path to optimal compensation, crafting a compelling case for your right to recovery.